 The first thing you need to do is to prepare.
 Interviewing is a skill, and like any other skill, it needs lots of practice and preparation.
 So how do you prepare?
 What strategies can help you ace your interview?

 RESEARCH.
-It is usually said that knowledge is power, and that is just as true with interviews.
+It is usually said that knowledge is power, which is just as true with interviews.
 Your ability to gather as much knowledge about the firm that is interviewing you might just be the X factor that would make you stand out.

 - What do you know about the company’s culture?